1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

-And, I’m also certain that the news of Albus’s interest in Morfin did prompt him to lay a curse on the Ring which would cause it to kill anyone either who tried to remove it from its hiding place, or attempted to put it on.
+And, I’m also certain that the news of Albus’s interest in Morfin is what prompted him to lay a curse on the Ring which would cause it to kill anyone either who tried to remove it from its hiding place, or attempted to put it on.
 (I am still rather fond of my theory that he developed this curse by clandestinely messing with the silver and opal necklace at B&B, which was already known to be cursed, but nothing actually depends on that.)

 On Burke’s end, he had no idea that Tom had any interest in that locket or any connection with the ragged, homely young witch he’d bought it from.
 Tom was careful to never tell him anything of that.
 Tom’s investigations of the shop’s records were probably passed off as becoming better aware of the shop’s stock.

 • • • •

 Morfin Gaunt didn’t live to walk into the trap that Tom had set for him, but it caught Albus Dumbledore neatly enough, even though it had to wait to do so for something like 39 years.
 Almost to the day.
 We’re never going to get any kind of confirmation on any of this but I put the murder of Hepzibah Smith as taking place in early June 1948.
 That’s certainly within the parameters that we already knew.